Transport in Visakhapatnam: Roadways

 Visakhapatnam is integrated into the National Highway Network of India through NH 16, NH 516C, NH 516D, NH 516E, while two State Highways SH38, SH39 originate/terminate in Vizag.
 Visakhapatnam has a vehicle population of nearly 12 lakhs and is the highest in the state.

 The city has a total road length of 2007.10 km, covering 1865 km of municipal roads, 70.10 km of Roads & Buildings department roads and 72 km of National highways.
 There are several arterial roads and ten junctions in the city, where Beach Road, Dabagardens Road, Dwarakanagar road, Sampath Vinayak Temple Road (also known as VIP road), Scindia Road, Chitralaya Road and waltair Main road are some of them.
-Jagadamba Centre, Maddilapalem Junction, Siripuram Junction, Madhurawada Junction, Gajuwaka Junction, Gopalapatnam Junction and NAD X Road are major junctions in the city.
+Jagadamba Centre, Maddilapalem Junction, Siripuram Junction, Madhurawada Junction, Gajuwaka Junction, Gopalapatnam Junction and NAD X Road, Kurnmannapalem Junction are major junctions in the city.

 There are plans to upgrade National highway NH 16 that is presently passing through city and shift it to newly constructing Anakapalle - Anandapuram Highway, so that unnecessary traffic passing through city can be regulated.